fadibenz/Legal-Doctrine-Frontend/README.md

 # Remarks

 1. The project is supported with a simple deployment pipline. you can find the project in github pages at this link [https://fadibenz.github.io/Legal-Doctrine-Frontend/]
+2. The view supports large size, medium size and a diffrent layout for small sizes
-2. I used a debounce function on the search to limit filtering times, the search might seem slow but it's intended.
+3. I used a debounce function on the search to limit filtering times, the search might seem slow but it's intended.
-3. the search is by 'name' and the power is calccultated by summing all attributes of the pokemon.
+4. the search is by 'name' and the power is calccultated by summing all attributes of the pokemon.